kism/ansible-playbooks/readme.md

 * GNU stow for dotfiles
 * github gpg key
 * get rid of dotfiles repo, setup for workstation one role plus meta role for non-servers
-* better fan control on the aliexpress board???
 * setup cert
 * workstation setup
 * firewall pve???